By: W. Kirk Taylor, CFP®

 The Inflation Genie

-Clearly, the “inflation genie” is out of the bottle, and the Fed has it’s back against the wall.
+Clearly, the “inflation genie” is out of the bottle, and the Fed has its back against the wall.
 Putting a genie back in the bottle is no easy feat… which you know, if you ever watched the sixties sitcom I Dream of Jeannie.

 Recent Consumer Price Data (CPI) and Producer Price Data (PPI) indicate that inflation is running at levels not seen in over four decades.
 The Fed has stated its commitment to bringing inflation down from 8%, and closer to its 2% target, but its own admission monetary policy is a blunt tool.